 Hours and Tours

-The museum and gardens are accessible to individuals with physical challenges.
+The museum and upper gardens are accessible to individuals with physical challenges.
 Stuart Park is partially accessible to individuals with physical challenges.